 Click play to listen to this article.

-Why is this so?
-To my knowledge because most “re-attraction science” techniques are simply logical placebos for creating emotional realities.
-Or in other words, they’re ways for people to cope with their underlying emotional/self-esteem issues.
-Let me explain…
+Because most tricks, methods, and techniques for getting back with an ex based on re-attraction science are simply logical placebos for creating emotional realities.
+They’re ways for people to cope with their underlying emotional/self-esteem issues.

 So this person then uses a line outlined in their book, gets their ex to respond positively — in other words, they reciprocate — and, as a result, becomes convinced it’s the line that’s working, not them.